Shipment of the IGES Module technology to Amsterdam’s End of Life Plastic to Fuel Plant Marks Major Milestone

 Amsterdam Project Update – 8 August 2018

-Integrated Green Energy Solutions Ltd (“IGES” or “the Company”) is in the process of constructing a waste plastic to fuel facility in Amsterdam.
+Integrated Green Energy Solutions Ltd (“IGES” or “the Company”) is in the process of constructing a end of life plastic to fuel facility in Amsterdam.
 This project has full environmental approval to operate when the site is completed.

 The initial site will be built with the capacity of 100 tonnes per day (“TPD”) which will produce 35 million litres of fuel that has been sold at a price that will produce an EBITDA margin of 30 cents per litre.
 Phase two of plant capacity was scheduled to increase to 200 TPD producing 70 million litres per annum at a margin of 30 cent per litre.
 The final phase of growth was planned to increase on site total capacity to 400TPD producing 140 million litres at a margin of 30 cents per litre.
 This final phase was forecasted to occur within 2 years of initial operations.

 Due to positive discussions with the local government and environmental regulators, IGES has made the decision to initiate additional structural design and foundation steps in the current construction phase to allow for the increase in capacity of the site to 400TPD.
 This proactive approach will allow the Company to avoid the necessary, yet expensive and disruptive retrospective changes that would need to be made to expand the site capacity after the 100TPD site is operational.

 Foundation and structural design changes to meet the proposed expansion to 400TPD:

 - design the emissions stack with the capability to be increased to 50 metres to meet the environmental approval requirements for a 200TPD and greater plant;

 - the diesel and petrol tank farm capacity to be increased from 300 tonnes of fuel to 1,200 tonnes of fuel;